 I decided I’d try him again.
 I made a conscious effort to be lighter on my feet, and let him run beside me for a little while whilst encouraging him forward.

 After a few minutes, that dog was FLYING!
-I didn't expect Toby to be such a natural, but here we are completing 5k distances like it's nothing.
-Our current personal best for a 5k is 28 minutes and 7 seconds, which for us is a massive achievement.
+I didn’t expect Toby to be such a natural, but here we are completing 5k distances like it’s nothing.
+Our current personal best for a 5k is 27 minutes and 48 seconds, which is a massive achievement for us, and a big improvement from where we started.

-If you'd like to follow along with our progress, you can do so by following us on Instagram or Facebook.
-Just search for @welshunderdogs or click here for our Instagram account, or here for our Facebook page.
+If you’d like to follow along with our progress or get in touch to book a taster session or a class, you can do so by following us on Instagram or Facebook.
+Just search for @welshunderdogscanicross or click here for our Instagram account, or here for our Facebook page.